Writing Your Flow

 return activation.process

-# Somewhere in your code
+# Start from anywhere in your code

 process = MyFlow.start_noninteractive.run(message="Hello World")

-User tasks
+User Tasks

 class MyFlow(flow.Flow):